Class: 1988Inducted: 2010

 After graduating from Asbury Park High School, he attended Rutgers College of Rutgers, The State University of New Jersey.
 He served as President of the National Association for the Advanceme nt of Colored People (NAACP) Rutgers University Chapter.
 During his tenure as president, Mr. Lewis created a high school outreach recruitment weekend for minority students throughout the state of New Jersey.
 He continued the recruitment effort during his professional tenure at Rutgers always ensuring that Asbury Park High School students participated.
 20 years later the Rutgers Chapter of the NAACP continues to host this annual high school recruitment event for minority students.

-Mr. Lewis graduated from Rutgers University with a Bachelor's of Arts with a dual major in History and Sociology with a minor in Africana Studies.
-He completed his Master's in Education degree from Rutgers University Graduate School of Education.
+Mr. Lewis graduated from Rutgers University with a Bachelor''s of Arts with a dual major in History and Sociology with a minor in Africana Studies.
+He completed his Master''s in Education degree from Rutgers University Graduate School of Education.